javajarr/DeviceIDSwap/README.md

-External device ID changer for Minecraft Bedrock Edition It should work on any version of the game
+External device ID changer for Minecraft Bedrock Edition.
+It should work on any version of the game.